New Builds

 But some investors don’t want to be hands-on and don’t care about renovating properties.
 If that’s you a New Build is likely a better fit.

-The Reserve Bank will likely introduce debt-to-income ratios this year.
+The Reserve Bank has introduced debt-to-income ratios this year.

-This will make it harder for investors to grow a portfolio.
+This has made it harder for investors to grow a portfolio.

 But these new rules only apply to existing properties.
 New Builds are exempt.